maximevaillancourt/digital-garden-jekyll-template/_notes/your-first-note.md

 If you're on a device with mouse support, try hovering your mouse on internal links to preview the notes: [[a note about cats]].

+Links that have been previewed will be cached to avoid redundant requests.

 ### Images and other Markdown goodies

 Finally, because you have the full power of Markdown in this template, you can use regular Markdown syntax for various formatting options.